 Four times during his clinical practice, he was listed in the annual America’s Top Doctors guide.

-As an administrator, Dr. Rahn also is nationally recognized for his work on work force shortages in the health professions.
-He is a board member of the Association of Academic Health Centers and led the AAHC Health Workforce Shortages Advisory Committee.
-He serves on the Association of American Medical Colleges Advisory Panel on Health Care.
+Dr. Rahn is nationally recognized for his work on workforce shortages in the health professions.
+He is a member of the Association of Academic Health Centers and led the AAHC Health Workforce Shortages Advisory Committee.

-A native of Pennsylvania, Rahn and his wife, Lana, have three children, Jason, Rebecca and Zachary.
+A native of Pennsylvania, Dr. Rahn and his wife, Lana, have three children and two grandchildren.